 The strongest side of this setup is the lens.
-A high-quality glass lens lets the light in with low refraction and artifacts, taking advantage of every pixel available.
-The ability to control the depth of field and fine-tuning the focus are a must if you want to create stunning time-lapses.
+A high-quality glass lens lets the light in with low refraction and artefacts, taking advantage of every pixel available.
+The ability to control the depth of field and fine-tune the focus is a must if you want to create stunning time-lapses.
 But the FHD resolution of the plugin is limiting.

-You could write a simple python script to take a picture every layer change and use the Octolapse plugin as a trigger.
-That way, each shot would be taken at max resolution, and you could stitch it up in post.
+You could write a simple python script to take a picture of every layer change and use the Octolapse plugin as a trigger.
+Each shot would be taken at max resolution, and you could stitch it up in post.